Want to Know Who Sir Syed Kazim Ali Is? Read Now

 Important Vocabulary

-• War bonnets (Noun): Traditional feathered headgear worn by Native American leaders and warriors
+• Meaning: Elaborate feathered headdresses traditionally worn by Native American chiefs and warriors on ceremonial occasions

 Important Ideas of the Passage